GSA-TTS/tts-tech-operations/how_we_work/workflow.md

   - etc
 - Make sure all the current In Progress/Waiting/Blocked cards are up to date and reflect the current status
 - Groom Cards
-  - Cards in the Ready (Sprint Planned) column + the columns to the right must be Groom Accepted
+  - Cards in the Ready (Sprint Planned) column + the columns to the right must be `g: accepted` ([check](https://github.com/orgs/18F/projects/11?fullscreen=true&card_filter_query=-label%3A%22g%3A+accepted%22))
-  - Cards in the Backlog (Sprint Staging) column must be Groom Final and ready to be Groomed Accepted
+  - Cards in the Backlog (Sprint Staging) column must be `g: final` and ready to be Groomed Accepted ([check](https://github.com/orgs/18F/projects/11?fullscreen=true&card_filter_query=-label%3A%22g%3A+final%22))
-  - Cards in the Icebox column must be Groom Draft
+  - Cards in the Icebox column must be `g: draft` ([check](https://github.com/orgs/18F/projects/11?fullscreen=true&card_filter_query=-label%3A%22g%3A+initial%22-label%3A%22g%3A+final%22+-label%3A%22g%3A+accepted%22))
 - Cards in Backlog (Sprint Staging) column + the columns to the right must be assigned
-  - Check to make sure cards in your Initiative are assigned
+  - Check to make sure cards in your Initiative are assigned ([check](https://github.com/orgs/18F/projects/11?fullscreen=true&card_filter_query=-assignee%3Aits-a-lisa-at-work+-assignee%3Aafeld+-assignee%3Ajjediny))

 TIP: Have the relevant [template](https://github.com/18F/tts-tech-portfolio/issues/new/choose) filled out when creating a new card.

-TIP: The person who created the issue doesn't have to be the one to groom it or eventually be assigned to it
+TIP: The person who created the issue doesn't have to be the one to groom it or eventually be assigned to it; assignment should be coordinated with initiative owner

-TIP: Should have enough work to keep yourself busy for the next two weeks.
-Keeping in mind the current In Progress/Waiting/Blocked cards, any upcoming leave and pre-allocated work.

-TIP: Try to keep cards 'right-sized' and scoped to be started and finished within the Sprint.

-TIP: You can groom move a card to Backlog (Sprint Staging) while it is still in Draft; but it should be groomed ASAP.
+TIP: During Grooming, you can move a card to Backlog (Sprint Staging) while it is still labeled `g: initial`; but it should be groomed ASAP.

-NOTE: Ideally this activity is done by noon on Friday before the Planning Ceremony to give teammates enough time to review.
-Also helps the Project Manager feel prepared going into the Sprint Planning ceremony.
+NOTE: Ideally this pre-sprint activity is done by noon on Friday before the Sprint Ceremony to give teammates enough time to review.
+Also helps the Project Manager feel prepared going into the Sprint ceremony.

 NOTE: Be especially diligent about adding cards that you would like to include into the new Sprint.